a-flyleaf/toyshelf/about.md

 ## Why "Toyshelf"?
 A riff on the [Toyhouse](https://toyhou.se/) name, and more relevant to me personally.
 The original thought was that all these characters are effectively "shelved"; they're mostly kinda just Sitting There, Existing, not taking part in any ongoing or previously-certain story.

-I say "original thought" because this hasn't been 100% true [from the]({%include url.html%}/misc#hellrabbit) [getgo]({%include url.html%}/misc#ws).
-In August&nbsp;2022 I also dumped a bunch of [extremely premature concepts]({%include url.html%}/newhell) here, for no particular reason except that I felt like it at the time.
+I say "original thought" because this hasn't been 100% true from the getgo, with one of the site's earliest additions being [a minor character from an actual project]({%include url.html%}/misc#hellrabbit).
 Some shelves are dustier than others, let's put it that way <span style="display:inline-block;">:V</span>

 ## Why not use Toyhouse?
 ### The Cool and Friendly Reason
 - Coding everything from scratch offers me <em style="text-transform:uppercase;font-style:normal;">all</em> the customization.
 At the time of writing every page follows the same template, but hypothetically, I *could* deck every single one out individually with CSS if I wanted to; no premium membership necessary!
 - Relatedly, I am a strong proponent of [owning one's platform](https://a-flyleaf.github.io/blog/own-your-platform).
 Is Toyhouse a social media website?
 Not really, I don't think.
-But would I rather go "my city now" anyway? *Heck yeah.*
+But would I rather go "my city now" and build it myself from the ground up anyway? *Heck yeah.*

 ### the snooty elitist reason
 - I have an irrational internalized-cringe-borne aversion to treating characters like "toys"; if they don't have a story, I'd hesitate to call them full-fledged Characters™.